davymtz/design-patterns-examples/README.md

 # Design patterns examples

-The best way to learn something is practicing so it is how I will understand these patterns.
+The best way to learn something is practicing so it is how we will understand these patterns.

 ## Getting Started
 First to install the dependencies run